-There are a number of challenges that cool climate winemakers face.
-Cool climate vines tend to yield less fruit, and some varieties will struggle to thrive without warmer temperatures.
-The winemakers also need to ensure the wine’s savoury characteristics are balanced with enough fruit and sweetness to create a wine that is not stringent and sour.
+Cool climate winemakers face a number of challenges as cool climate vines tend to yield less fruit (ie. produce less fruit per vine), and some varieties will struggle to thrive without warmth.
+The winemakers also need to ensure the wine’s savoury or sour fruit character are balanced with enough sweetness.

 Ideal Varieties: Riesling, Chardonnay, and Pinot Noir, which is why Australia’s best sparkling wines tend to hail from these regions, like Ed Carr’s Arras (made from Chardonnay and Pinot Noir grapes grown across Tasmania).

-The winemaker’s biggest challenge is controlling the wine’s big fruity flavours and high alcohol content, which can be achieved by adding acidity.
-The grapes also tend to have thicker skins to protect themselves from the heat, which results in more tannic wines.
-These dominating factors need to be balanced during the winemaking process, or it risks becoming overwhelming and nondescript.
+The warm climate winemaker’s biggest challenge is controlling the wine’s big fruity flavours and high alcohol content, which can be achieved by adding acidity.
+The grapes also tend to have thicker skins to protect themselves from the heat, and this results in more tannic wines.
+These dominating factors need to be balanced during the winemaking process to stop the wine from becoming overwhelming and nondescript.